The fear of the Lord teaches wisdom. Before honor is humility. Proverbs 15:33

 I will meditate on your statutes.

-33 The fear of the Lord teaches wisdom.
+33 The fear of the Lord is the instruction of wisdom.

 Before honor is humility.